AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 Besides tokens that work with all chart types, there are two tokens that are specific to the Waterfall: `{%diff}` and `{%absolute}`.
 The first one returns the difference between points and the second one returns the absolute value of a point.

+Also, you can add a custom field to your data and use a custom token corresponding to it.

 By default, labels show the difference, and in the following sample the `{%absolute}` token is used to show absolute values.
-The text of tooltips, including their titles, is modified too:
+The text of tooltips, including their titles, is modified too, and a custom token is used:

 ```
+// create data
+var data = [
+    {x: "Start", value:  23, custom_field: "info 1"},
+    {x: "Jan",   value:  22, custom_field: "info 2"},
+    {x: "Feb",   value: -46, custom_field: "info 3"},
+    {x: "Mar",   value: -91, custom_field: "info 4"},
+    {x: "Apr",   value:  37, custom_field: "info 5"},
+    {x: "May",   value: -21, custom_field: "info 6"},
+    {x: "Jun",   value:  53, custom_field: "info 7"},
+    {x: "Jul",   value:  31, custom_field: "info 8"},
+    {x: "Aug",   value: -15, custom_field: "info 9"},
+    {x: "Sep",   value:  42, custom_field: "info 10"},
+    {x: "Oct",   value:  53, custom_field: "info 11"},
+    {x: "Nov",   value: -15, custom_field: "info 12"},
+    {x: "Dec",   value:  51, custom_field: "info 13"},
+    {x: "End", isTotal: true, custom_field: "info 14"}
+];

+// create a waterfall chart
+var chart = anychart.waterfall();

+// create a series and set the data
+var series = chart.waterfall(data);

 // configure labels
 chart.labels().format("{%absolute}");